 - Research : Although not frequently mentioned but being able to research is also an important skill for an analyst.
-Every project start with a problem and recommending a solution requires ‘analysis’ which in turn demands for investigating, probing and researching.
-A business analyst must dig deep to understand the core problem, look for similar solutions elsewhere, explore approaches and come up with novel resolution to deal with the problem.
+Every project starts with a problem and recommending a solution requires ‘analysis’ which in turn demands investigation, probing and researching.
+A business analyst must dig deep to understand the core problem, look for similar solutions elsewhere, explore approaches and come up with a novel resolution to deal with the problem.
 Remember, for every option that is suggested to solve a problem, there were two more which were overlooked because enough research was not done.

 How to do better research – Don’t settle for a single solution or idea.
 Try to explore the uncommon areas and come up with more viewpoints and suggestions.
 Most of the time, the first idea or solution just skims the surface and it’s the second one that actually digs deeper and is better tailored as a solution.

 - Knowledge of IT skills : Although the BAs are not asked to sit and code the software for the project but still they can’t get away without the basic knowledge of the various areas of the Information Technology space.
 Let’s take a look at those areas:

 - MS Office Suite – Includes the MS Word, MS Visio, MS PowerPoint, MS Outlook and MS other applications